 Collaborator.
 I really enjoy working in collaborations, both with other makers and with creative organisations to develop projects, training and events.
 I have worked with maker-focussed organisations include Design Nation and Craftspace to develop bespoke training and have collaborated in the studio with Bethany Walker, Alys Power and Gillian McFarland over the last few years.
 I am keen to welcome proposals for new partnership work in all of the fields mentioned above.

 Fundraiser.
-I have successfully applied to Arts Council England six times during my artist career, both for my own solo work and for collaborations and partnerships.
+I have successfully applied to Arts Council England seven times during my artist career, both for my own solo work and for collaborations and partnerships.
 I have also been successful in funding projects through private charitable trusts and have worked on partnership applications to a number of other bodies.
 I am happy to develop and submit funding applications alongside partners and can offer support to artists and makers wishing to submit their own applications.

 Writer.
-I have written three books on sewing, as well as having over 60 textile projects published in books and magazines.
+I have written three books on sewing, self-published Criminal Quilts, as well as having over 60 textile projects published in books and magazines.
 In my museum career I was responsible for writing exhibition-text, guidebooks, online resources and other publications.
 I am currently interested in new writing projects around the cultural and creative sector.
 Find out more about my writing here.